On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Results

-Analysing Eq.~\ref{eq:deltatau} shows that also the observational uncertainty $\Delta T$ in highly optically thick regions results in an underestimation of $N_\rmn{HI, obs}$ regardless of its sign: \begin{enumerate} \item $\Delta T < 0$: If noise artificially lowers $T_\rmn{on}$, this \textit{increases} $T_\rmn{off-on}$ beyond a value of \mbox{100 K - $T_\rmn{HISA}$} in a highly optically thick region.
+Analysing Eq.~\ref{eq:deltatau} shows that the observational uncertainty $\Delta T$ in highly optically thick regions (if $T_\rmn{HISA} \simeq T_\rmn{s}$) results in an underestimation of $N_\rmn{HI, obs}$ \textit{regardless} of its sign: \begin{enumerate} \item $\Delta T < 0$: If noise artificially lowers $T_\rmn{on}$, this \textit{increases} $T_\rmn{off-on}$ beyond a value of \mbox{100 K - $T_\rmn{HISA}$} in a highly optically thick region.
 Hence, Eq.~\ref{eq:deltatau} would contain a negative expression in the logarithm and the contribution from the corresponding velocity channel has to be omitted. \item $\Delta T > 0$: If noise, but also the potential emission of warm and diffuse HI in the foreground, increases $T_\rmn{on}$ (and thus decreases $T_\rmn{on-off}$), this results in an underestimation of the true value of $\tau_\rmn{HISA}$ (which can be larger than $\tau_\rmn{HISA, noise}$) and thus also $N_\rmn{HI, obs}$ (Eq.~\ref{eq:NH}).
-The effect of foreground emission is thus also related to the problem of identifying $T_\rmn{HISA}$ correctly. \end{enumerate} Hence, even if one were to choose the correct value of $T_\rmn{HISA}$, $N_\rmn{HI, obs}$ is on average underestimated in optically thick regions.
-This is indeed shown by the coloured lines in the bottom panel of Fig.~\ref{fig:Tdip_Nratio}, which represent the average value of $N_\rmn{HI, obs}$/$N_\rmn{HI,real}$ as a function of $T_\rmn{dip}$: Even at the peaks of the curves, where $T_\rmn{HISA}$~$\simeq$~$T_\rmn{dip}$, the real HI column density is on average underestimated.
+The effect of foreground emission is thus also related to the problem of identifying $T_\rmn{HISA}$ correctly. \end{enumerate} Hence, even if one were to choose the correct value of $T_\rmn{HISA}$, $N_\rmn{HI, obs}$ is in general underestimated in optically thick regions (see regions of high $N_\rmn{HI, real}$ in Fig.~\ref{fig:N_real_vs_obs}).
+The observational noise contributes to the fact that even at the peaks of the mean-value lines in the bottom panel of Fig.~\ref{fig:Tdip_Nratio}, where $T_\rmn{HISA}$~$\simeq$~$T_\rmn{dip}$, the real HI column density is on average underestimated.
 We emphasise that this underestimation due to $\Delta T$ adds on top of the problem to determine a reasonable value of $T_\rmn{HISA}$.
-This effect can also explain why for lower values of $T_\rmn{dip}$, the underestimation becomes more severe (bottom panel of Fig.~\ref{fig:Tdip_Nratio}): the lower $T_\rmn{dip}$, the higher is the HI column density and thus the optical depth, which amplifies the issue arising from this effect.
-Furthermore, it also explains the artificial levelling-off of $N_\rmn{HI, obs}$ around 10$^{21}$~cm$^{-2}$ which occurs at high $N_\rmn{HI, real}$ (Fig.~\ref{fig:N_real_vs_obs}), i.e. where the optical depth is naturally high.
+This effect also contributes to the more pronounced underestimation at low values of $T_\rmn{dip}$ (higher values of $N_\rmn{HI, real}$, bottom panel of Fig.~\ref{fig:Tdip_Nratio}): the lower $T_\rmn{dip}$, the higher is the HI column density and thus the optical depth, which amplifies the issue arising from this effect.